Associate Professor Christine Armstrong, Chair

 Additional Points of Interest

-Although the Department of Modern Languages offers majors in French, German and Spanish, they also offer courses in other languages for the purpose of general education and support of other college programs.
+Although the Department of Modern Languages offers majors in French, German and Spanish, it also offers courses in other languages for the purpose of general education and support of other college programs.
 Courses in Portuguese are listed below.